cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.md

 ### Starting vms in horizon

- wonderful video was shot by Rahul.
+A video was shot by Rahul.
 I do recommend however if you can just to keep the keyname on your computer to be id_rsa.

 In horizon you naturally use a keyname such as rahul-222 (e.g. what rahul used)